wout/rosetta/README.md

   ‣ user.date_of_birth
 ```

-### Check 4: interpolation keys are present in every locale
+### Check 4: interpolation keys are present in every translation
 If a translation in the `DEFAULT_LOCALE` has one or more interpolation keys,
 then those interpolation keys should also be present in the alternative locales.
-If not, the following error will be thrown:
+If not, an error similar to the following will be raised:

 ```bash
 Error: Some translations have mismatching interpolation keys: